masolimano/maneage/README-hacking.md

      $ ./project make                # Do the processing and build paper (just a simple demo in the template).

      # Open 'paper.pdf' and see if everything is ok.
      ```

- - **Software building status**: While the `./project configure` command of
-     the step above is busy building all the different software, you can
-     check the status by running the following command in another terminal
-     (but same project source directory).
-See the "Inspecting status"
-     section below for more.

-     ```shell
-     $ while true; do echo; date; ls .build/software/build-tmp; sleep 1; done
-     ```

  - **Setup the remote**: You can use any [hosting